 Indigenous Community Description Buffalo Lake Métis Settlement Métis settlements in East Prairie Métis Settlement Alberta have recently been Elizabeth Métis Settlement engaged in discussion Gift Lake Métis Settlement about their future role in Kikino Métis Settlement forestry In Alberta with the Peavine Métis Settlement Government of Alberta.
-Bigstone Cree Nation Chipewyan Prairie First Nation Fort McKay First Nation These six communities are Heart Lake First Nation within the boundaries of Fort McMurray First Nation No. the FMA area 468 Peerless Trout First Nation No. 478 Cold Lake First Nation Athabasca Chipewyan First Nation These communities are Beaver Lake Cree Nation These communities are Mikisew Cree First Nation outside the perimeter of the FMA area but have Saddle Lake First Nation traditional lands within its Whitefish Lake First Nation boundaries.
-Whitefish (Goodfish) Lake First boundanes.
-Nation
+Bigstone Cree Nation Chipewyan Prairie First Nation Fort McKay First Nation These six communities are Heart Lake First Nation within the boundaries of Fort McMurray First Nation No. the FMA area 468 Peerless Trout First Nation No. 478 Cold Lake First Nation Athabasca Chipewyan First Nation These communities are Beaver Lake Cree Nation outside the perimeter of Mikisew Cree First Nation the FMA area but have Saddle Lake First Nation traditional lands within its Whitefish Lake First Nation boundaries.
+Whitefish (Goodfish) Lake First Nation